cchauve/PlasBin-flow/README.md

 PlasBin-flow is written in python (version 3.9.11) and requires the module NetworkX (version 2.7).

 It also requires the ILP solver Gurobi (Version 9.1.2+).

+The gene database creation and gene mapping steps require UNIX tools (curl and rm) and BLAST+ v2.6.0 (makeblastdb and blastn).

 We strongly recommand to run PlasBin-flow using a dedicated python virtual environment (see https://docs.python.org/3.9/library/venv.html).